jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   - **sanitary services** has the same meaning as sanitary works in section 25(1)﻿(a), (b), (d), (h), and (i) of the Health Act 1956
   - **sufficient quantity** , in relation to the drinking water supplied to a point of supply, has the meaning given in section 25 of the Water Services Act 2021
   - **Taumata Arowai** means Taumata Arowai–the Water Services Regulator established under section 8 of the Taumata Arowai–the Water Services Regulator Act 2020
-  - **wastewater services** means sewerage, treatment and disposal of sewage, and stormwater drainage.
+  - **wastewater services** means sewerage, treatment and disposal of sewage, and stormwater drainage
+  - **Watercare** means Watercare Services Limited, and includes any subsidiary of Watercare Services Limited.

 ### 125 Requirement to assess drinking water services
 (1) A territorial authority must inform itself about the access that each community in its district has to drinking water services by undertaking an assessment of drinking water services in accordance with this section.